 |Recyclability||Excellent||Very good||Very good|

-All of Ford’s electrified products, including HEVs, PHEVs and BEVs, will use lithium-ion battery cells by 2012 beginning with the Focus Electric.
-Lithium-ion battery packs offer a number of advantages over the nickel metal hydride batteries that power today’s hybrid vehicles.
-In general, they are 25 to 30 percent smaller and 50 percent lighter, making them easier to package in a vehicle.
+All of Ford’s newest electrified products use lithium-ion batteries, which offer a number of advantages over the nickel metal hydride batteries we used in the past.
+For example, they are generally 25 to 30 percent smaller and 50 percent lighter, making them easier to package in a vehicle.

-Ford is also developing a comprehensive strategy to address batteries that can no longer be used in vehicles.
-For example, we are working with DTE Energy to develop stationary energy storage systems from vehicle batteries that have reached the end of their useful life in vehicles.
-In addition, Ford engages with all the parties that handle end-of-life batteries, including customers, local authorities, emergency services (e.g., tow trucks), dealerships, independent workshops and garages and vehicle recyclers.
+Ford is also assisting in developing end-of-life recycling infrastructure in the U.S. for nickel metal hydride and lithium-ion batteries, both of which are high-voltage batteries.
+For example, we are providing educational material on battery removal, transportation and recycling, as well as a call center for end-of-life vehicle dismantlers through the End of Life Vehicle Solutions Corporation (ELVS).
+(The ELVS, of which Ford is a participating member, was created by the automotive industry to promote the industry’s environmental efforts in recyclability, education and outreach, and the proper management of substances of concern.)
+We are also connecting scrap buyers with dismantlers who have high-voltage batteries to recycle.
+In addition, Ford is working with DTE Energy to develop stationary energy storage systems from vehicle batteries that have reached the end of their useful life in vehicles.
+Ford engages with all the parties that handle end-of-life batteries, including customers, local authorities, emergency services (e.g., tow trucks and first responders), dealerships, independent workshops and garages and vehicle recyclers.
 Customers can recycle their batteries with local recyclers or bring them to any Ford or Lincoln dealer for no-cost recycling.

 As the widespread electrification of automobiles moves closer to reality, a new set of concerns is emerging regarding the environmental and social impacts of extracting and processing key materials needed to make electric vehicles.
 For example, there are concerns about rare earth metals, which are used in electric motors for vehicles, wind turbines and other advanced technologies; also, a better understanding of mining processes is required.